Kernel-Based Identification with Frequency Domain Side-Information: Numerical Examples

-For further comparison, we perform a Monte Carlo experiment with a set of $100$ runs and settings similar to the numerical experiment above, where the SNR level is equal to $20\!\ $dB and the regular sampling is employed.
-We estimate the impulse response of the system in each run using the direct and indirect implementation of the proposed method and the previously mentioned subspace identification approach, i.e., we obtain impulse response estimations $\gstareps_{\mathrm{dir}}$, $\gstareps_{\mathrm{ind}}$ and $\hat{\vcg}_{\mathrm{sub}}$.
-Figure \ref{fig:example4_boxplot} shows the boxplot comparing the estimation performance of these methods.
+For further comparison, we perform a Monte Carlo experiment with two sets of $100$ runs, where the settings are similar to the numerical experiment above with the only difference that regular sampling is employed in the first set.
+In the case of regular sampling, the original measurement samples coincide with the interpolated ones.
+On the other hand, for the irregular case, the interpolation of output measurements differs from the original ones, however the resulting SNR is in the interval $19.8$dB to $21.6$dB, with average SNR equal to $20.8$dB.
+This is due to being the time instants of output measurements close to regular and the fact that the response of system is fairly smooth.
+Using the previously mentioned direct and indirect approaches, we estimate the impulse response of system in each run, i.e., we obtain impulse response estimations $\hat{\vcg}_{\mathrm{sub}}$, $\gstareps_{\mathrm{ind}}$ and $\gstareps_{\mathrm{dir}}$, which are satisfying the given side information.
+Figure \ref{fig:example4_boxplot} shows the boxplot comparing the estimation performance of the results.
 Also, Table \ref{tbl:mc_exm4} provides the bias, variance and mean squared error (MSE) of the estimations.

-\\ \underline{\textit{Discussion}}: For the proposed method, we observe that the direct implementation significantly outperforms the indirect approach.
-This observation is in alignment with the literature on continuous-time system identification \cite{garnier2008direct}.
-Moreover, one can see that the kernel-based approaches show better estimation performance compared to the subspace method, as shown in Example \ref{exm:MC_compare}.
-Furthermore, the proposed method can be implemented directly even when in the case of irregular output sampling.
-These features highlight the importance of the developed identification scheme for the estimation of continuous-time impulse responses. \xqed{$\triangle$} \end{example}